ben-denham/lecture_notes/java/portfolio.rst

   }

 Application Development
   Creating an executable class with a main method; makes use of object libraries.

 Object Engineering
   Creating classes that will be used to create objects in applications and other classes.

 When a class is loaded from the disk into memory, only static methods are stored as part of the class.
 Instance methods are stored with context as part of each instance.

-When accessing an instance member from within an instance method, the keyword ``this`` can ben used to access the current instance.
+When accessing an instance member from within an instance method, the keyword ``this`` can be used to access the current instance.
 If there is no name conflict, this can even be omitted, and the member accessed directly (as showing in ``Employee.workPay()``)

 OOP
 ---